sstelfox/stelfox.net/content/knowledge_base/brewing/steam_mashing.md

 capture the water that goes through the counterflow chiller in the HLT for washing purposes, so neither of that energy is totally wasted.

-So… did I get my math and thermodynamics right ?
+So... did I get my math and thermodynamics right ?

 What do you think of the boiler operation ?